TO: Honorable Mayor & Members of the North Port Commission

 Background Information

-The City of North Port currently regulates low-speed vehicle (LSV) operation through Section 74-152(b) of the Code of the City of North Port, Florida.
-This subsection restricts LSV operation on any road where the posted speed limit exceeds 35 miles per hour (mph), except when crossing such a road at an intersection and on a specified list of roadways regardless of the posted speed limit.
+The City of North Port currently regulates low-speed vehicle (LSV) operation through Section 74-152(b) of the Code of the City of North Port.
+This subsection restricts LSV operation on any road where the posted speed limit exceeds 35 miles per hour, except when crossing such a road at an intersection and on a specified list of roadways regardless of the posted speed limit.
 However, most streets in Section 74-152(b) have posted speed limits exceeding 35 mph and would already be restricted for LSV operation.

-Under Florida State Statute 316.2122(1)(a), LSVs, mini trucks, and certain autonomous delivery vehicles are legally allowed to operate only on streets with posted speed limits of 35 mph or less.
+Under Florida Statute 316.2122(1)(a), LSVs, mini trucks, and certain autonomous delivery vehicles are legally allowed to operate only on streets with posted speed limits of 35 miles per hour or less.
 Therefore, maintaining local restrictions on streets with higher speed limits is unnecessary and effectively duplicates state law.

-Two streets currently identified in Section 74-152(b) - Panacea Boulevard and Biscayne Drive - have posted speed limits of 35 mph or less.
+Two streets currently identified in Section 74-152(b)-Panacea Boulevard and Biscayne Drive-have posted speed limits of 35 miles per hour or less.
 The North Port Police Department has reviewed LSV operations on these streets and identified no safety concerns.
-Ordinance No. 2026-03 would permit LSVs to operate on these two roadways or any other roadways in the City with an operational posted speed limit of 35 mph r or less.
+This ordinance would permit LSVs to operate on these two roadways.

 Ordinance No. 2026-03 serves the public health, safety, and welfare of the citizens of the City of North Port, Florida.

-Ordinance No. 2026-03 has been reviewed by the City Attorney and is legally correct as to form.
+Ordinance No. 2026-03 has been reviewed by the City Attorney’s office and is legally correct as to form.

 Strategic Plan Pillar